armandolopezo/Kubernetes/AKS/Service_and_Ingress_v1/README.md

 + NAME              TYPE        CLUSTER-IP     EXTERNAL-IP   PORT(S)   AGE
 + contoso-website   ClusterIP   10.0.158.189   <none>        80/TCP    42s
 ```
+### I have to create an link a AZURE DNS ZONE with AKS.
+See and execute the COMMANDS from "DnsZone.md" to cree the required DNS ZONE.

-### I have to execute the following two commands in AZURE CLOUD SHELL to get DNS ZONE
+### I will execute the following two commands in AZURE CLOUD SHELL to test DNS ZONE (I don't know if they work.)

 `az network dns zone list`